 The Verdict: Should you try Apostrophe’s dermatology and skincare treatments?

 If you’re struggling with your skin and haven’t found a treatment that works well for you, but don’t like the sound of visiting an expensive dermatologist, Apostrophe’s custom formulas are definitely worth a try.
-It has a wealth of information on its website (their blog and FAQ pages are extremely helpful) so you can educate yourself on specific ingredients, treatment combinations, and customer success stories to see if it fits your needs.
+The brand offers a wealth of information on its website (their blog and FAQ pages are extremely helpful) so you can educate yourself on specific ingredients, treatment combinations, and customer success stories to see if it fits your needs.
 If you have any questions before getting started, their support team is really helpful as well so it’s worth reaching out.

 If you’ve tried Apostrophe’s services and prescription skincare meds, let us know about your experience in the comments below.